FirelyTeam/firely-docs-firely-server/features_and_tools/firely-server-ingest.rst

 Release 2.1.0, March 9th, 2023
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-* Fix: Eliminated deadlocks in FSI when writing data in parallel
+* Fix: Eliminated deadlocks in FSI when writing data in parallel.
+* Settings: The setting ``maxActiveResources`` and the related CLI argument ``--maxActiveRes`` are no longer needed and have been removed.

 .. _fsi_releasenotes_2.0.1: